 Again, I attempted to follow Google Maps to do the shortest distance between towns.
 I ended up hiking along a highway until a Spanish driver stopped me, insisting that I was off route and that I should have turned five kilometers ago.
 At first, I was both skeptical and hesitant, but he seemed to be certain and eventually I trusted him.
 He drove me back to point he said I should continue.

 At the drop-off point, I immediately encountered several pilgrims, confirming the driver was right.
 I met Jacob of Germany, Maria of Spain, Jonathan, and Shahal of Israel.
 All of them had started in Irún a couple days earlier than I. I then asked them how they were navigating, and they said in addition to following the yellow arrows, they were using the online maps on caminodesantiago.consumer.es.
-From this point on, I was able to navigate with confidence.
+From this point on, I was able to navigate the official Camino del Norte route with confidence.

 Later in the day, there was lots of rain to the point where some of the trails were nearly flooding.
 At one point I was using a tree branch as a walking stick to help avoid falling.
 Otherwise, I stayed comfortable and dry, thanks to the umbrella I brought.